Aaron Judge Player Props: Yankees vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is first in MLB with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the first-best in MLB.

-- The Marlins have a 4.23 team ERA that ranks 16th across all MLB pitching staffs.
+- The Marlins' 4.21 team ERA ranks 16th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.